Oxegen 2008: Red Bull Local Hero Skate Tour

 Four Irish bands playing at Oxegen '08 played free live outdoor performances as part of the Red Bull Local Hero Skate Tour.
 On Wednesday 18 June, Future Kings of Spain played in Waterford.
 On Thursday 19 June, The Kinetiks played in Ennis.
 On Friday 20 June, Concerto for Constantine played in Letterkenny and on Saturday 21 June, they played in Belfast.
 On Monday 23 June, The Coronas played in Dublin.

 Local skaters were invited to skate with the Red Bull pro skate team who then selected the best skater from each venue crowning him or her the 'Red Bull Local Hero'.
 The 'Local Heroes' from each venue then attended the Red Bull Vert Ramp Camp at Oxegen where they received coaching from some of the world's top skaters including leading European Vert skater Mack McKelton from Germany and European Street Skating champion Philipp Schuster from Austria.
 The Local Hero's prize also included weekend festival passes to Oxegen '08.

-Some of the world's best skaters were invited by Red Bull to perform a series of gravity defying demonstrations throughout Oxegen '08.
-The riders performed on the Red Bull Vert Ramp (a skaterboarder's Half-pipe) which has been used as the playground for professional Skateboarders in such events as X Games and the World Skateboarding Championships in recent years.
-This enormous structure, which comes for the second time to Ireland, has proved daunting to the world's best riders in the past standing 10m high, 15m wide and 14.2m in length, completely covered over with clear 'window' panels and open on both sides for public viewing.
+Some of the world's best skaters were invited by Red Bull to perform a series of demonstrations throughout Oxegen '08.
+The riders performed on the Red Bull Vert Ramp (a skateboarder's Half-pipe) which has been used for professional Skateboarders in such events as X Games and the World Skateboarding Championships.
+This structure has proved daunting to the world's best riders standing 10m high, 15m wide and 14.2m in length, completely covered over with clear 'window' panels and open on both sides for public viewing.